Skip to Content Skip to navigation

 APPENDIX 3

-None of the above prevents members of the Scottish Public Pensions Agency Scheme from taking Voluntary Early Retirement on Reduced Pension, which is open to certain members of the Scheme from age 50.
+None of the above prevents members of the Scottish Public Pensions Agency Scheme from taking Voluntary Early Retirement on Reduced Pension, following advice from SPPA in relation to their specific scheme.

 Further information on Scottish Public Pension Agency can be found on www.sppa.gov.uk